 NCSEHE Focus: Successful outcomes for low SES students in Australian higher education

-The research collated for this report adds to our growing knowledge of the underlying reasons why students from low SES backgrounds struggle on access, participation and outcomes, and illustrates how compounding disadvantages limit students’ ability to navigate the Australian higher education system as easily as their non-equity group peers.
+These reports add to our growing knowledge of the underlying reasons why students from low SES backgrounds struggle on access, participation and outcomes.
+Collective insights from the NCSEHE reports illustrate how compounding disadvantages limit students’ ability to navigate the Australian higher education system as easily as their non-equity group peers.